Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script changes the current working directory to the user's home direcory
 ## 3-listfiles
 This script displays the current directory contents in a long format
+## 4-listmorefiles
+This script displays the current directory contents in a long format including hidden files